rbbrdckybk/MiniGPT-4/README.md

 # Requirements

-You'll need an Nvidia GPU with at least 12GB of VRAM.
+You'll need an Nvidia GPU with at least 12GB of VRAM (24GB+ is preferred).
 These instructions were tested on a Windows 10 machine with an Nvidia 3080Ti GPU, but should work on Linux as well (not tested).

 # Setup